The nekRS Input Files

 the

-]:if provided, make viscosity C0 continous across elements
+c0[REGULARIZATION AVM C0]:if provided, make viscosity C0 continous across elements

-]:controls ramp to maximum artificial viscosity
+rampconstant(1.0), <float> [REGULARIZATION RAMP CONSTANT]:controls ramp to maximum artificial viscosity

-MESH
+MESH section

 This section is used to describe mesh settings and set up various mesh solvers for mesh motion.

-partitioner [MESH PARTITIONER
+partitioner [MESH PARTITIONER]

 solver elasticity, none, user

-, the mesh does not move and [MOVING MESH
+If solver = none, the mesh does not move and [MOVING MESH] is set to false.

 mesh moves according to a user-specified velocity.
 Alternatively, if

-, then the mesh motion is solved with an ALE formulation.
+solver = elasticity, then the mesh motion is solved with an ALE formulation.

-OCCA
+OCCA section

 This section is used to specify the OCCA backend for parallelization.

-backend (CUDA), CPU, HIP, OPENCL, OPENMP, SERIAL [THREAD MODEL
+backend (CUDA), CPU, HIP, OPENCL, OPENMP, SERIAL [THREAD MODEL]

-, and means that parallelism is achieved with
+OCCA backend; CPU is the same as SERIAL, and means that parallelism is achieved with

 MPI.